 Pros:

-- ENERGY STAR 2025 certified for 35% lower power use than non-certified models
+- ENERGY STAR 2025 certified for more efficient operation than many non-certified models.

 Cons: